Fraser Island should, and must, be known as its original and true name of K’gari

 The false allegations and lies regarding the apparent cruelty and savagery inflicted by the Butchella Tribe created animosity towards the aboriginal colony, which resulted in their massacre.

 The mistreatment and unfairness against the Butchella People continued with the arrival of European settlers in 1840, resulting in hostile government intervention, which diminished the aboriginal population to 250 by 1890.

 Over the next 10 years, almost all the remaining population perished to violent treatment and policies.

 The question remains; why have we labeled this Island after the person whose lies can be held responsible for the massacre of the Butchella people?

-It is implored to those who visit Island to acknowledge the abuse and ill treatment of the native people whilst recognizing the true name as K’gari.
+It is implored to those who visit the Island to acknowledge the abuse and ill-treatment of the native people whilst recognizing the true name as K’gari.